koffeinfrei/quill-task-list/README.md

 ## Usage

-1. Require the JavaScript (ES6) and the CSS (SASS) file in your interwebs page
+1. Require or import the JavaScript and the SASS file in your interwebs page, after the main quill.js.
 1. Configure the module when instantiating quill

 ```javascript